Legal

 | Account data | Full name, email address, password (hashed), account preferences | Provided by you at registration |

-| Property data | Property addresses, tenancy details (type, start date), jurisdiction | Provided by you via the Platform |
+| Property data | Property addresses, tenancy details, jurisdiction, HMO status, property type | Provided by you via the Platform |

 | Tenant data | Tenant names, addresses, contact details (where you choose to enter them) | Provided by you via the Platform (see clause 8) |

-| Certificate data | Certificate types, issue dates, expiry dates, issuer names, file uploads | Provided by you via the Platform |
+| Certificate data | Certificate types, issue dates, expiry dates, issuer and assessor names, certificate reference numbers, uploaded files | Provided by you via the Platform |

 | Payment data | Billing email, last four digits of card, payment history, subscription status | Stripe (our payment processor).
 We never see or store your full card number. |

-| Usage data | Pages visited, features used, session duration, timestamps, device type, browser type | Collected automatically via cookies and server logs |
+| Usage data | Pages visited, features used, session duration, timestamps, device type, browser type | Collected automatically |

-| Communications | Messages to Ava (AI assistant), emails to support, feedback | Provided by you when you communicate with us |
+| Communications | Messages to Ava, emails to support, feedback | Provided by you when you communicate with us |

-| Technical data | IP address, browser type and version, operating system, referral URL | Collected automatically when you access the Platform |
+| Technical data | IP address, browser type and version, operating system, referral URL, error diagnostics | Collected automatically when you access the Platform |

 | Document Builder data | Information entered into forms (landlord name, tenant name, property address, ground for possession, rent amounts) | Provided by you when generating documents |